MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/uwp-device-apps-for-specialized-devices.md

 ---
 title: UWP device apps for internal devices
-description: This topic introduces the ways that UWP device apps can access internal devices. ms.date: 08/12/2021
+description: This topic introduces the ways that UWP device apps can access internal devices. ms.date: 03/17/2023
 ---

 # UWP device apps for internal devices

 This topic introduces the ways that UWP device apps can access internal devices. *Internal devices* are devices that reside inside or are integrated with the PC enclosure.

-> [!NOTE]
-> Some APIs that are mentioned in this topic can be used to access external devices too.
+Some APIs that are mentioned in this topic can be used to access external devices too.
 This topic focuses specifically on accessing internal devices.
 For more info about each API, see the [Windows API reference](/uwp/api/).

 ## Accessing internal devices